 The last three exceptions are important ones since they mean that nutrition information is not available for fast foods (donuts, french fries, hamburgers), one of the greatest sources of calories, saturated and trans fats in the Canadian diet.
 Certain provinces (BC, MB, ON) have enacted legislation requiring some nutrition information be displayed in the restaurant.
 And some firms have voluntarily decided to provide nutrition information to those who request it and the CFIA provides guidance on what information to provide (CFIA).
 The first three in the above list are also of concern since animal products are often high in fat.

-Serving size information has been confusing, but the new phased-in rules will have regulated reference serving sizes .
+Serving size information has been confusing, but the new phased-in rules will have regulated reference serving sizes.
 This will bring Canada more in line with some other jurisdictions that impose more stringent rules upon the food industry.
 There are also calls to provide comparable "number of standard drinks" labelling on all alcohol containers, yet to be enacted.

 Ultimately, in terms of population health objectives, Canadian product regulations make it difficult for consumers to understand how to relate individual nutrient levels to overall diet requirements that optimize health.
 The link between, for example, nutrition labels and Canada’s Healthy Eating Guidelines is not direct except in some specific cases.
-However, Health Canada has proposed Front of Pack labels for sugar, salt and saturated fat that industry must implement by 2026.
-Government-sponsored Front of Pack programs have been implemented in at least 12 countries, including the United Kingdom, Chile, Ecuador,and Australia (Hobin et al., 2017)
+However, Health Canada has finally adopted Front of Pack labels for sugar, salt, and saturated fat that industry must implement by 2026.
+Government-sponsored Front of Pack programs have been implemented in at least 12 countries, including the United Kingdom, Chile, Ecuador, and Australia (Hobin et al., 2017)

 Efficiency stage changes required:

 1. Remove nutrition labeling exemptions so that product or shelf labels are required for currently exempt fresh foods and for many fast food items.